Authors: Karanpartap Singh, Adam Turnbull, Mohammad Abbasi, Kilian Pohl, Feng Vankee Lin, Ehsan Adeli

 A) Filmed droplet motion displaying the initial deformation and subsequent motion of the droplet in an open electrowetting configuration.
 B) Young-Lippman model simulation with only deformation and contact angle change modeled.
 Colors and color bars represent the velocity fields of the droplets.
 C) Electromechanical model simulation with only the electromechanical force on the droplet modeled.

-Video: some fun footage moving water around with electricity / electromagnetic fields, for your viewing pleasure :).
+Video: some fun footage moving water around purely with electricity / electromagnetic fields, for your viewing pleasure :).

 Authors: Karanpartap Singh, Mi Hyun Choi, Gerald Popelka, Kim Butts Pauly